 “The most beautiful forms have something about them like weakness, minuteness, or imperfection.
 But it is not every eye that perceives these blemishes.
 It must be an eye long used to the contemplation and comparison of these forms; and which, by a long habit of observing what any set of objects of the same kind have in common, that alone can acquire the power of discerning what each wants in particular.
 This long laborious comparison should be the first study of the painter who aims at the greatest style.

-By this means, they acquires a just idea of beautiful forms; they correct nature with herself, her imperfect state by her more perfect.
+By this means, they acquire a just idea of beautiful forms; they correct nature with herself, her imperfect state by her more perfect.
 Their eye being enabled to distinguish the accidental deficiencies, excrescences, and deformities of things from their general figures, they make out an abstract idea of their forms more perfect than any one original; and by what may seem a paradox, they learn to design naturally by drawing their figures unlike to any one object.”

 – Sir Joshua Reynolds, 14 December 1770

 |INSTRUCTOR:||LIGHT ON THE FEATURES will be taught by founding faculty N. Michelle TULLY|